 As school counselors, we all want to see students succeed, so how can we reach all students and help them grow to their fullest potential?
 Just like every student will learn classroom material differently, students will respond to counseling approaches and techniques differently.
-And, as a school counselor, you only have so much time to meet ALL of the different needs of ALL of your different students.
+It’s possible to focus on your school counseling program and, in turn, see positive growth in your students because of it!
+As a school counselor, you only have so much time to meet ALL of the different needs of ALL of your different students.
 (No pressure, right?!)
-It’s important that we do that nonetheless.
+It’s important that we make time for that.

 My high school counseling team sometimes fell into the rut of doing things one way “because we’ve always done it this way,” but I’d challenge you to THINK OUTSIDE OF THE BOX!